roly197/IJFtoOBS/README.md

 - With your preferred browser goto: https://github.com/roly197/IJFtoOBS
 - Now select the **Code** button and in the dropdown select **Download Zip**
 - The software downloads to your download folder.
 Navigate to that folder and unzip all files to your local filesystem (e.g. C:\Program Files)
-- If you want to use te country flag, you can also unzip the 'flags.zip' to a directory on your harddrive.
-The path to this directory needs to be configured in the **ijf2obs(version).py** file.
+- If you want to use te country flag, you can also unzip the 'flags.zip' to a directory on the 'flags' sub-folder of the install directory.

 #### Confuguration
 To configure the IJF2OBS software, select your favourite editor (can be Notepad) open the **ijf2obs(version).py* file in the installation directory and make the appropriate changes to the variables in the '''Setup variables''' section at the top of the file.

 ```
 udpPort = 5000                                                     #UDP listening port for IJF SB to connect to
-udpIp = '192.168.2.3'                                              #UDP IP for IJF SB to connect to
+udpIp = ''                                                         #UDP IP for IJF SB to connect to

 wsPort = '4444'                                                    #Websocket port to connect to OBS Server
-wsHost = '192.168.2.3'                                             #Websocket IP to connect to OBS Server
+wsHost = '127.0.0.1'                                             #Websocket IP to connect to OBS Server
 wsPass = 'judo'                                                    #Password to connect to OBS Server

 defaultCountry = 'NED'                                             #Send default 3 digit country code when empty